aaroexxt/BackRunner/README.md

 #### Setting up Crontab

-Of course, you want to configure this to your system, but here's how I have my crontab set up:
+Of course, you want to reconfigure this to work on your system, but here's how I have my crontab set up:
 ```
 SHELL=/bin/bash
 MAILTO=johndoe@example.com